 As a least-developed country (LDC), the Democratic Republic of the Congo (DRC) is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank considers the DRC a low-income economy with a per-capita income of $628 in 2023.
-EU imports from the DRC amounted to about €1.7 billion in 2023.
-As most of the DRC's exports enter the EU duty-free under the EU's normal tariff regime, the scope for preferential imports is limited - these reached €2.0 million in 2023, substantially more than in 2021 and 2022.
+The World Bank considers the DRC a low-income economy with a per-capita income of $647 in 2024.
+EU imports from the DRC amounted to about €2.3 billion in 2024, after €1.7 billion in 2023.
+As most of the DRC's exports enter the EU duty-free under the EU's normal tariff regime, the scope for preferential imports is limited - these reached €2.7 million in 2024, substantially more than in previous years.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.